The Conference of the Parties decided in decision VII/16 G, paragraph 10, on Participatory mechanism for indigenous and local communities

 - The nomination letter should be on their official organization's letterhead, signed by the chief executive or president.

-- Submit your request at least three months before the official meeting (see the list of meetings here) or until the deadline stated in the notification of the meeting (see the notifications here).
+- Submit your request at least three months before the official meeting (see the list of meetings here).
 Your request should also include:

 - Completed and signed the application form;